 Arriving in Kenya from Egypt made us feel a lot like at home.
 The Kenyans are very friendly which remind us very much of Brazil.
+But we heard a lot they calling us Muzungu.

 Anyway, this is a word in their national official language, Swahili.
 A very interesting fact, the film “The Lion King” is based on this language.
 Simba means lion; Rafik, friend; Hakuna Matata means…… no worries.
 We knew that already!
 So basically, the film was “filmed” here!!
 How amazing!?